Grove Homeschool Week 2023

 tweeting all homeschoolers!

 Back by popular demand, The Grove is dedicating one week exclusively for Homeschoolers to experience our hands-on programs!
 Historical and Environmental Educational programs are available for homeschoolers from grades K-8.
-For more information or to register for a program please contact Judy 224-521-2105 from February 7-February 15, 2023.
+For more information or to register for a program please contact Judy 224-521-2105 beginning February 6, 2024.
+The earlier you register, the better as classes may be cancelled due to low enrollment.
 Late registrants will be accepted based on program availability.
 Please note that payment in full is required at time of registration (younger siblings 4 and under not participating in programs will not be charged), and refunds will only be given in the event of a program cancellation by The Grove.
-Please note that masks are not required for all programs, but we will follow any new mandates put forth by local governing bodies such as the IDPH or CCDPH.

 program descriptions, by day